Researching Alien Files (A-Files) at the National Archives at Kansas City

 Additional files are also available at the National Archives at San Francisco.
 Records at the National Archives at San Francisco contain A-Files from Reno, San Francisco, Honolulu, and Guam District Offices of the Immigration and Naturalization Service.

-Each A-File the National Archives maintains is described within our Online Catalog at the individual file level.
-A-File entries in the Online Catalog may contain:
+Each A-File the National Archives maintains is described within the National Archives Catalog at the individual file level.
+A-File entries in the National Archives Catalog may contain:

 - Alien Registration number